Heartburn FAQs (cont.)

 Antacids are useful because they relieve heartburn rapidly, especially if it is caused by foods or certain activity.
 But relief is only temporary.
 Over-the-counter antacids do not prevent heartburn from returning or allow an injured esophagus to heal.
 If a person needs antacids for more than 2 weeks, talk with a health care professional to get a better diagnosis of the condition and appropriate treatment.

 Most varieties of antacids can be bought in drugstores and are combinations of aluminum hydroxide and magnesium hydroxide.
 Antacids containing these ingredients may produce unwanted diarrhea or constipation.
-Antacids containing calcium carbonate are the most potent in neutralizing stomach acid.
+Antacids containing calcium carbonate are the most potent in neutralizing stomach acid, but can cause a rebound of increased acid production.
 Popular brands are Tums and Titralac.

 When taking antacids, follow label instructions and do not take more than the recommended daily dose.
 Take antacids after meals and at bedtime-or when symptoms occur.